 If I buy a policy, can I change my mind?

-You will pay your monthly premiums by direct debit from the account you hold with your Irish based financial institution i.e. from your credit union account or a bank account.
+You will pay your monthly premiums by direct debit from the account you hold with a Financial Institution based in the Single Euro Payments Area (SEPA).
 You should check with your financial institution to ensure your account can accept direct debits.
 When applying for cover online, you will enter your account details onto our secure website.

-Can I cancel my policy and what happens if I do?
+Can I cancel my insurance policy and what happens if I do?

-You can cancel your policy at any time by writing to us or sending us an email instructing us to cancel your policy.
+You can cancel your policy at any time by writing to us at the address below or by sending us an email instructing us to cancel your policy.
 If your cancellation instruction is received less than 30 days after your policy start date, then any premiums paid will be refunded in full.
 If your instruction is received after this 30-day period, then your policy will be cancelled and there will be no refund of any premiums paid.

 If you cancel your policy after having paid in at least 5 years premiums, then a protected benefit feature of your policy will come into play and a proportional benefit will be calculated and kept for you.
 This can then be claimed on your death.

 The Protected Benefit feature making Death Benefit Plus a great policy choice